 and Handlers Long Haul Trail

 Your feet will get wet crossing the spillway below the dam unless you do an out-and-back ride.
 Both directions around the lake are rideable, with the clockwise direction being the preferred route.
+The spillway crossing can be high during the springtime.

 Pittsburgh, PA: 1 hour